aridjayarecipes/cutesrecipes.web.app/content/post/2276-how-to-prepare-favorite-pumpkin-cheese-gratin.md

 1. Bake for about 5 minutes in a toaster

 Layered Pumpkin and Cheese Gratin Squares (Boureki).
 Download Pumpkin gratin stock photos at the best stock photography agency with millions of premium high quality, royalty-free stock photos, images and pictures at reasonable prices.
-The pumpkin gratin is a great option for guests who don&#39;t eat meat, and works well as a stand-alone seasonal autumnal meal too.
-Fontina, an Italian cow&#39;s milk cheese.
+The pumpkin gratin is a great option for guests who don't eat meat, and works well as a stand-alone seasonal autumnal meal too.
+Fontina, an Italian cow's milk cheese.
 Pumpkin Gratin recipe - delicious baked pumpkin puree, topped with cheese and breadcrumbs.

 So that's going to wrap it up with this special food pumpkin cheese gratin recipe.
 Thanks so much for reading.
 I am sure you will make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!